MikeRogers0/MikeRogersIO/source/blog/2020-05-03-lessons-learnt-failing-to-monetize-my-ruby-gem.html.md

 I really wish I had put my marketing site on a different subdomain to my app.
 I'm growing really fond of having a blazing fast middleman site for marketing and have the user facing web app running Rails somewhere else.

+## Talking to other people running side projects

+One of my friends runs both [PR Scheduler](https://github.com/marketplace/pr-scheduler) & [CommitCheck](https://github.com/marketplace/commitcheck).
+Having someone to compare experiences with was really enjoyable, plus we're a little competitive on who has the most users.

+I'd totally recommend joining some of the IndieHacker groups out there, it makes working a lot more fun.

 ## Generic naming is better

 I named the project "PigCI".
 You know what no one is searching for?
 Pig themed CI services.